sul-dlss-labs/wolfcon-2024-ai-workshop/types-of-ai-ml-relevant-to-libraries/transformers-neural-nets.md

 ## Text Embedding
 Incoming text to the Transformer is parsed into smaller tokens, which can be a word or portions of words.
-A numerical representation of these tokens, called embeddings, are generated that provide a semantic relationship with other tokens.
+A numerical representation of these tokens, called **embeddings**, are generated that provide a semantic relationship with other document **embeddings**.

 ## Encoders
 A transformer with multiple, identical encoders with each is made up of the